Best Web Project Management Software in 2023

 Asana also makes it easy for teams to collaborate on multiple projects and tasks, with tools that allow users to assign tasks, leave comments, add attachments and more.

 Asana’s allows access to all of its features in its free plan for up to 15 users.
-However, if you have more than 15 users, need file storage and expense tracking or want to automate larger workflows by integrating external tools, you should try out one of their paid versions.
+However, if you have more than 15 users, need file storage and expense tracking or want to automate larger workflows by integrating external tools, you should try out one of their paid versions (learn more in the Asana pricing guide).
 Check our detailed review on Asana to get more details.

 More details about Smartsheet: